fouad20000/NLP_Project/Readme.md

 # NLP_Project

-This NLP Project aims to make Café Chatbot.
+**This NLP Project aims to make Café Chatbot.**

-Team Members:
+# Team Members:

 1. Fouad Majd Alkadri

-2.Abdullah Rajoub
+2. Abdullah Rajoub

 3. Abdulaziz Alowain

 4. Ibrahim Khurfan

-**Scope of the Project**
+# Scope of the Project

 **Features Included in our chatbot**